steven-aj/steven-aj.github.io/src/content/singles/content-audit-checklist.md

 ### Marketing Videos and Multimedia Content
 Videos and other multimedia can be embedded to engage visitors and provide a richer user experience.
 Ask for marketing videos, product demonstrations, webinars and any other multimedia content they can provide.

+> **Note to new developers**:
+>
-> **Note**: If you're new to the industry, be cautious of how you implement these.
-Heavy items like videos can have a negative impact on the project's performance for the end-user.
+> Heavy items like videos can have a negative impact on a project's performance.
+Use a CDN or other cloud service to do the heavy lifting.

 ### Sales Presentations and Pitch Decks
 Sales Presentations and Pitch Decks often contain valuable insights into the client's value proposition, key messaging, and unique selling points, which can inform the content strategy for the website.
 Collect these and glean all that you can.